-While losses are a part of trading, the use of stop loss orders and a risk based method of position sizing will help you to reduce downside risks.
+While losses are a part of trading, a clear exit strategy and a rules-based method of position sizing can help you to reduce downside risks.

 As noted, there are many, more advanced position sizing techniques than the one outlined above but even using a simple calculation like this has the potential to greatly reduce your level of risk exposure.